 Public Transport - Gan khunsong satharana - การขนส่งสาธารณะ

 The use of private taxis has led to a lot of congestion, traffic, and pollution.
 This is especially true in the bigger cities in Thailand.
 Thankfully, there are many different public transport options available in the country.
-These help reduce the amount of vehicles on the road and the emissions associated with them.
+This helps reduces the number of vehicles on the road and the emissions associated with them.
 You can learn more about transport in Thailand and other travel tips here.

 If you are interested in learning more Thai words and phrases, try out the Ling Thai app.
 Learn new Thai words by category and build up your vocabulary ready for your next holiday.